 As such, putting up a winter property listing any time before Boxing Day probably isn’t the best idea; however, there may be opportunities to sell in the immediate post-Christmas and New Year periods, as this is a time when many people start considering a fresh start ahead of spring.

-Although these seasonal patterns are definitely worth bearing in mind, it’s important to remember that there are no hard-and-fast rules when it comes to selling a house, and that these broad trends may be affected by other variables when it comes to your specific case.
+Although these seasonal patterns are definitely worth considering, it’s important to remember that there are no hard-and-fast rules when it comes to selling a house, and that these annual market trends may be affected by other variables, specifically on the kind of property you're selling and your potential buyers.

-By taking all of these factors into account, you should be able to work out the perfect timing for your sale, allowing you to get the ball rolling on your own big move with a minimum of fuss.
+By taking all of these factors into account, you should be able to work out the perfect timing to put your property on the market, helping you to secure that sale and get moving as quickly as possible.